 Advice For Bereaved Families Following 'Murder Or Manslaughter'

-This is a carefully put together resource to help those families who have suffered loss due to Murder or Manslaughter.
-The resource writer has experienced the tragic loss of her son to Murder and has written this to help others get through this terrible and tragic time.
+This is a carefully put together resource to help those families who have suffered loss due to Sudden Death through Murder or Manslaughter.

 Family Liason Officer